owlbarn/tutorial/book/stats/README.md

  score = -1.29404418291717915}
 ```

 The returned result is a record with the following type definition.
-The fields are self-explained: `reject` field tells whether the null hypothesis is rejected, along with the p-value and score calculated with the given data set.
+The fields are self-explained: `reject` field tells whether the null hypothesis is rejected, along with the p value and score calculated with the given data set.

 ```ocaml
 type hypothesis = {